CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 4/Create-a-SafeHaven-Cluster.md

 3. Set the **Administrator Password** (Password required to login to the SafeHaven Console GUI to manange the SafeHaven)
 4. Enter the **CMS root password**.
 You can get this information from the CenturyLink Control Portal.
 5. Click on **Test Login** to confirm connectivity to the CMS.
 6. Copy the **Debian Package for CMS/SRN** link from the **Download Links** section of the [SafeHaven 4.0.2 Release Notes](safehaven-4.0.2-release.md) and enter it in the **SafeHaven 4.0.2 distribution URL** section.
-Please contact your CenturyLink Cloud Onboarding Engineer if you have any questions regarding the latest version of **Debian Package for CMS/SRN**.
+Please contact your CenturyLink Cloud Engineer if you have any questions regarding the latest version of **Debian Package for CMS/SRN**.
 7. Do not modify the Service Port (TCP) , Heartbeat Port (UDP) , Installation ID.

 Click **Next**